 * Verizon’s biggest selling point is its network.
 Catch a Verizon ad on TV, and the wireless carrier will likely be touting the performance of its 4G LTE network.
-Based on independent testing, Verizon has good reason to crow: Network testing firm RootMetrics has named Verizon as the best-performing wireless network for seven consecutive reports (though rival T-Mobile takes issue with RootMetrics’ methodology.)
+Verizon once again was the fastest network in our recent round of testing, and testing firms rate the carrier highly as well.
+RootMetrics has named Verizon as the best-performing wireless network for seven consecutive reports (though rival T-Mobile takes issue with RootMetrics’ methodology.)
 Testing firm OpenSignal, however, reports that Verizon and T-Mobile are essentially tied in both LTE speed and availability, so Verizon's edge may not be as clear as it has been in the past.

 * Verizon has phased out overage fees.
 The carrier's Safety Mode allows you to go over your data allotment; instead of racking up charges, Verizon would simply slow your data speed down to 2G for the rest of your billing cycle.
 (You can also buy an additional gigabyte of data for $15 if you need more high-speed data than your plan allows.)
 You will have to turn on the feature, though, or risk getting hit with that $15 fee.
 Of course, if you opt for unlimited data, this feature is moot.

 * You can roll over data.
-Verizon has changed its tune on carryover data, allowing you to take the remaining data from one month and use it in the next.
+Verizon has changed its tune on carryover data, allowing you to take the remaining data from one month and use it in the next — at least for the remaining tiered data plans still on offer.
 Verizon’s approach is identical to AT&T’s where rollover data is only good in the following month.

 * You'll pay to upgrade your phone.
 Verizon charges you a fee whenever you upgrade to a new device on its network.
 That's not an uncommon practice in the wireless industry, but Verizon has raised the fee: it's now $30, up from $20.
 Verizon says the fee covers the cost of adding a new phone to your account.
 It's not a cost you'll pay every month, but it is one you should take into account, especially if you're the sort who likes to get a new phone every year or so.